A Solo Female Traveler’s Guide to 2 Magical Days in Savannah

 This post contains affiliate links.
 If you click one and make a purchase, I may earn a small commission at no extra cost to you.
-It helps support the site so I can continue to offer great content to you!
+It helps support the site so I can continue to offer you great content!

 Walking Tour

-I took the 2 hours Genteel & Bard Savannah History Walking Tour (@$30).
-There were about 12 of us.
-Our guide spoke through a mike and we had on headsets.
-He was really knowledgeable and engaging.
-He even played us some great Savannah Jazz by Ben Tucker over our headsets as we walked.
-We went though about 6 squares and down the beautiful Jones Street, ending near the Cathedral.
+There were about 12 of us on my tour.
+Our guide spoke through a mic, and we had headsets.
+He even played us some great Savannah Jazz by Ben Tucker over our headsets as a soundtrack for us as we walked.
+We went through about six squares and down beautiful Jones Street, ending near the Cathedral.

 Forsyth Park

-A bit further south in the park there is a large field and stage where festivals are held at different times of the year.
+A bit further south in the park, there is a large field and stage where festivals are held at different times of the year.
 I got to enjoy some of the wonderful live music Jazz Festival!

 - the Sidewalk Arts Festival (April)